 January is one of the best times to visit Guatemala, with warm, dry weather all around.
 Conditions are perfect for trekking in the highlands, climbing volcanoes, and exploring jungle temples in the Mayan city of Tikal.
 It's a popular time to visit, so make sure you plan ahead to avoid the crowds—unless you end up joining the tens of thousands of worshippers on their annual pilgrimage to one of the holiest sites in Central America.
 Read on to find out more about what to do and where to go in Guatemala in January.

-This quick but action-packed 5-day itinerary includes the best adventure highlights of Guatemala's Antigua region.
-Stroll through the amazingly well-preserved colonial town of Antigua, bike epic downhill runs on local trails, and camp in front of an active volcano.
-You'll return from this active escape inspired by the rugged beauty of the land and the warmth and welcome of its people.
+This quick yet action-packed itinerary includes the best adventures in Guatemala's western highlands.
+Stroll through the well-preserved colonial town of Antigua, bike along epic downhill runs on mountain trails, and camp in front of an active volcano.
+You'll return from this escape inspired by the rugged beauty of the land and the warmth and welcoming spirit of its people.

 The perfect blend of relaxed romance and adventure, this two-week itinerary is perfect for couples looking for daytime excursions and blissful evenings.
 Begin with a few days of exploration in Antigua before heading to see Guatemala's volcanoes, lakes, national parks, and ancient ruins.
 See why this country has been deemed one of the under-the-radar-gems of the travel world, through cultural, culinary, and outdoor experiences.